stdevelopr/magic-polish/COMPONENT_RULES.md

 - Place rendered UI in a subfolder named after the component (kebab-case), e.g. `room-view/`.
 - The top-level folder uses `folder-name.component.tsx` and `folder-name.module.css`.
 - Components rendered inside that folder live in their own subfolders and follow `ComponentName/ComponentName.tsx` and `ComponentName.module.css`.
+- Shared UI lives in `app/shared-components/` and each component has its own folder with `ComponentName/ComponentName.tsx` and `ComponentName.module.css`.
 - Colocate helpers and types as `folder-name.helper.ts` and `folder-name.types.ts`.
 - Keep one component per `.component.tsx`.